By: CS2103T F10-1 Since: Feb 2020 Licence: MIT

 Cons: Unable to exploit polymorphism if there is similarity with the

-.
-From user’s point-of-view, it may also be confusing to have bothredit
+EditCommand.
+From user’s point-of-view, it may also be confusing to have bothreditandedit.

 -